Sinus Pressure Without Congestion

 - Head congestion without nasal congestion

 Often, sinus headaches don’t include all of these symptoms.
-For example, people report feeling sinus pressure without nasal mucus discharge.
-Similarly, they also report sinusitis pressure without a stuffy nose.
-These combinations of symptoms are widespread.
+For example, many people report feeling sinus pressure without nasal mucus discharge.
+You can also have sinus pressure without ever having a stuffy nose.

-If you have a sinus headache, you can do a few things to relieve the pain or help your sinus’ heal faster.
-Here are some options:
+If you have a sinus headache, you can do a few things to relieve the pain and help your sinuses heal faster:

-- Look into over-the-counter pain medication.
-Medicine like ibuprofen and acetaminophen can help relieve some of the pain you are experiencing due to the headache
+- Take over-the-counter pain medication.
+Medicine like ibuprofen and acetaminophen can help relieve some of the headache pain

-- Steam and water vapor help keep the sinus’ moist as dryness can continue to irritate them.
-We recommend that you take a hot bath and breathe in the steam or turn on a humidifier in your home.
-This way, the moisture in the air will help loosen the mucus that isn’t draining properly in your nose
+- Steam and water vapor can help keep the sinuses moist as dryness continues to irritate them.
+A hot bath or inhaling the steam from a humidifier can allow moisture to loosen up the mucus in your nose that hasn't been draining properly

-- Avoid any harsh or chemical smells like perfume or smoke.
-This can further irritate your nasal passages and cause your headache to worsen or for your condition to prolong
+- Avoid strong smells, chemicals, and smoke.
+These can further irritate your nasal passages and cause your headache to worsen, prolonging your condition

-A migraine is a severe headache disorder that usually causes intense throbbing or pulsing pain.
+A migraine is a severe headache that usually causes intense throbbing or pulsing pain.

-Migraines and their intensity vary from person to person.
+Migraines and their intensity can vary from person to person.
 Some symptoms of a migraine attack include:

-- Pain on one side of their head, but sometimes on both sides
+- Pain on one side of the head, but sometimes on both sides

 - Nausea and vomiting